Stacktape

 Using Stacktape to manage domains and certs

-To manage a custom domain, it first needs to be added to your AWS account.
-This means that a hosted zone (collection of records managed together for a given domain) for your domain exists in your AWS account and your domain registrar's name servers are pointing to it.
-To learn more, refer to Adding a domain guide.
+To manage a custom domain, it must first be added to your AWS account as a hosted zone, and your domain registrar's name servers must point to it.
+For more details, see the Adding a domain guide.

 resources: